rihalvnium76/SlotString/README.md

 ## Performance

-Tested on personal computer, for reference only.
+500000 loops are tested on personal computer, for reference only.

+See `SlotStringTest.performanceComparison()`

 ```LOG
 [I][performanceOfSamePattern] elapsed time of qformat(ms): 1860